Pagsanjan

-Pagsanjan was the capital of the province of Laguna for 170 years (1688–1858) during which the town prospered as the commercial, cultural and learning center of the province.
+The municipality was the capital of the province of Laguna for 170 years (from 1688 to 1858) during which the town prospered as the commercial, cultural and learning center of the province.

 Etymology

 Pagsanjan is located in the riparian delta formed by the confluence of the Balanac and Bumbungan rivers.
 Originally called Pinágsangahán ("branching" or "juncture"), this was shortened to "Pagsanjan" by early Spanish colonists because they found the name very difficult to pronounce.

 History

-Pagsanjan was originally a barrio of Lumban.
 In 1668, eight Japanese and Chinese traders, who were highly impressed by the strategic location of the barrio at the juncture of Balanac and Bumbungan, rivers founded the town.
 They established a trading settlement and engaged in the betel nut industry.
 In time, the barrio became the flourishing trading center of eastern Laguna and attracted families from the surrounding communities of Cavinti and Pila.
 On December 12, 1668, then-Governor-General Juan Manuel de la Peña Bonifaz issued a decree elevating its status to a town.
 In 1688, Pagsanjan replaced Bay as the capital of the province.
-It remained such until 1858, during which it bloomed as the cultural and commercial center of the province.
+It remained such until 1858.